Phone Numbers

 • We remove a central line as soon as it is no longer needed.

 Lexington Medical Center closely monitors patients with central lines.
 Interdisciplinary health care teams carefully evaluate clinical practice issues and infection outcome data.
 We report CLABSI data to the National Healthcare Safety Network (NHSN), a secure Centers for Disease Control managed data reporting system.
-This data is shared with health consumers through the SD DHEC Hospital Acquired Infection Website as well as the Center for Medicare and Medicaid Services Quality website.
+This data is shared with health consumers through the SC DPH Hospital Acquired Infection Website as well as the Center for Medicare and Medicaid Services Quality website.

 Central Line-Associated Bloodstream Infections